Subscribe to stay updated

 Sheyn use minimalism on their kraft cardboard to create a memorable unboxing experience

-Waxed kraft paper was traditionally used to wrap meat, as you read earlier.
+Waxed kraft was traditionally used to wrap meat, as you read earlier.

 The wax coating is what made it ideal for wrapping, as it was somewhat water and moistureproof.

 This was a cost-effective solution that led to the alternative name of 'butcher paper'.

 The chemicals that are used in creating kraft paper are easily recovered and reused, again and again, fostering a circular economy.

 Byproducts of the kraf manufacturing process, like tall oil, go on to be processed again and used in asphalt and fire-starting bricks.

 Kraft paper & packaging